javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/article.md

 }
 ```

-Mainly, OR is used in the `if` expression to test for *any* of given conditions.
+Mainly, OR is used in the `if` expression to test if *any* of given conditions is correct.

 For example: